 The British Combinatorial Committee supports events of a combinatorial flavour across the UK.
 Informal enquiries may be made to the BCC Secretary or the BCC Chair at any time.

-Please see our guidelines for conference grants prior to applying.
+Please see our (recently updated) guidelines for conference grants prior to applying.

-Recipients of BCC funding are encouraged to consider the London Mathematical Society Advice on Diversity of Speakers at Conferences and Seminars.
+Recipients of BCC funding are encouraged to consider the London Mathematical Society Advice on Diversity of Speakers at Conferences and Seminars, and to use our Code of Conduct.

 The British Combinatorial Conference is held every two years at an academic institution in the UK, and the Postgraduate Combinatorial Conference takes place at least as frequently.
 If you might be interested in hosting a future conference, please get in touch.
 Informal enquiries prior to application are strongly encouraged and may be made to the BCC Secretary or the BCC Chair at any time.